ssedinnn/IT-Home-Lab/README.md

 - Created and modified Active Directory users, managed security group membership, reset passwords, forced password changes, and disabled, enabled, and removed accounts with PowerShell.
 - Practiced PowerShell pipelines, `Select-Object`, filters, `-SearchBase`, Distinguished Names, and command output verification while troubleshooting PowerShell syntax and parameter errors.

+### Lab 11 – Bulk Active Directory User Provisioning with PowerShell

+- Used CSV data and PowerShell `foreach` loops to automatically provision multiple Active Directory user accounts with user attributes, OU placement, temporary passwords, and forced password changes.
+- Automated security group membership, queried Active Directory account information, and exported user data into a reusable CSV administrative report.
+- Added `if/else` conditional logic to detect and skip existing accounts, preventing duplicate user creation when rerunning the provisioning script.
+- Tested a PowerShell-created account from a Windows 11 domain client and used the original CSV data to bulk disable and remove the test accounts during cleanup.

 ## Repository Goals

 The purpose of this repository is to: